Crumbler/TrailsDocs/Trails in the Sky FC/characters.md

 [Estelle](#estelle)'s father

+Was a friend of Queen Alicia's late son

+Mentored Colonel Richard

+Solved a major case for the Calvard Republic 5 years ago

 Brought some strange boy home

 Was an excellent officer in the army.

 Seen at Erebonian Bracer Guild branches?

+### Kloe

+Kloe, student at the Royal Academy in Ruan

+Actually the royal princess

 ### Schera